wpyoga/wireguard-extra-utils/README.md

 # systemctl enable --now wg-quick-auto-restart@my-mesh.path
 ```

+### wg-quick-dir (systemd service)

+Brings up `my-mesh` using the configuration inside `/etc/wireguard/my-mesh`.
+It does this by running `wg-dir` and then `wg-quick`.
+The systemd unit file itself is a modified version of `wg-quick@.service` of wireguard-tools.

 ## TODO

 Maybe check for invalid syntax before overwriting the config file.

+Get `wg-dir`'s features included in the official wireguard-tools project.

 ## License